Drive sales on autopilot with ecommerce-focused features

 Compress images

-Compression is one of the best ways of optimizing images for your WooCommerce product gallery, as it reduces the size of the images without necessarily altering their dimensions.
+Compression is one of the best ways of optimizing images for your WooCommerce product gallery.
+It reduces the size of the images without necessarily altering their dimensions.

 The two main types of compression include: